Skip to content

 3. Drag and drop files from your machine, or click Select Files.
 You can upload ZIP archives to add multiple folders and files.

-5. (Optional) Click under the uploaded file list to view the advanced import settings.
+5. (Optional) Click the button under the uploaded file list to view the advanced import settings.

 6. Click Import to apply the translations to the source files.